Doruk-0891/React-Assignments/README.md

-# Ta'leem e React - Assignment 1
+# React - Assignment 1

 ## Emmet:
 An **Emmet** is a built-in feature in VSCode which prevents us to write the full code by giving the suggestions(Emmet abbreviation).